phpDocumentor

 Configuration

-Before we continue to discuss the other options that phpDocumentor offers we would like to mention that phpDocumentor supports the use of a file.
+Before we continue to discuss the other options that phpDocumentor offers we would like to mention that phpDocumentor supports the use of a configuration file.
 All you need to do is add a file called 'phpdoc.dist.xml' to the root of your project, add your options to it and then invoke the phpdoc command without arguments.

 phpDocumentor will look in the current working directory for the configuration file and use its contents to determine options such as where your project files are and where to output your documentation.